SKP CAMP: A FATHER-SON SPIRITUAL WARRIOR WEEKEND

 Backpack x 1 – 35 liter minimum.
 Last name an initial written in permanent marker on duct tape firmly attached to the upper outer lid of the backpack.

-Black trash bag x 1 – to keep contents of backpack dry
+“Contractor grade” black trash bag x 2 – to keep contents of backpack dry

 Rope x 100ft